fourpartswater/somatic-cnv-pipeline/README.md

 ## What is this?

 A Nextflow pipeline for calling somatic CNVs from tumor/normal pairs.
-Supports Illumina, PacBio, and ONT data (in theory - ONT is still experimental).
+Supports Illumina, PacBio, and ONT data.

-Started this because I needed something that could handle multiple platforms and the existing pipelines were either too rigid or kept breaking.

 ## What it does